 If you threaten a person with a baseball bat, or swing and miss, this may be considered assault.
 If you actually hit him with the bat, this may be considered battery.

-A charge for a violent crime such as assault and battery can be enhanced by factors such as the relationship between the accused and the victim according to Assault and Battery lawyer WR Moore.
+A charge for a violent crime such as assault and battery can be enhanced by factors such as the relationship between the accused and the victim according to Assault and Battery lawyer William Moore.
 Broward County is especially tough on these types of cases.
 At the same time, defenses to such charges are effective and common.